gmazoyer/ansible-role-netbox/README.md

 ## License

 This Ansible Role is released under the terms of the GNU GPLv3.
-Please read the LICENSE file for more information.
+Please read the `LICENSE` file for more information.

+Portions of this role include MIT-licensed code (see `7c400dd`) and are demarcated in the header.
+See `LICENSE-MIT` for more information.

 ## Author Information